malachib/util.embedded/readme.md

 Overview
 --------

-Comprises handy functionality for use in your cross-platform endeavors:
+Comprises reusable low-level functionality for use in your embedded and/or cross-platform endeavors.

+Code is Arduino and PlatformIO friendly

 * Debug console: Menuing system for serial port (or other stream) control code to run diagnostics and acquire status
+    * Telnet capable (coming soon)
 * Linked lists, single and doubly linked
 * Circular buffer
 * C#-like event code